What Causes Hair Loss? And How To Stop It Before You Go Bald

 If you’re going bald, you’re far from alone.
 Nearly 70% of American men experience some amount of noticeable hair loss by their mid-30’s, according to the American Hair Loss Association.
 By age 50, about 85% of men’s hair is significantly thinning.
 And sure, you can always shave your head and let bygones be bygones.
 But many men love a full mane, making hair loss “a disease of the spirit” that leaves sufferers vulnerable to dropping cash on treatments that often leave them disappointed, says Spencer Kobren, founder of the American Hair Loss Association and the International Alliance of Hair Restoration Surgeons.
-So what causes hair loss, and is there anything you can do to prevent it?
+So what causes hair loss, and how do you stop going bald?

 “Ninety-nine percent of all products and services that claim to stop, prevent, or treat hair loss don't work,” Kobren says.
 He notes that social media has attracted additional “medical misinformation and phony, bogus products and services.”
 These products don’t get at the root of the problem.
 But there are real ways to prevent hair loss, once you cut through all the BS.
 This is what you need to know.

 Types of Hair Loss

 The most common type of hair loss is called androgenic alopecia, which is sometimes referred to as “male” or “female” pattern baldness, depending on the sex of the person who has it.
 This condition, which affects about 98% of people with hair loss, is caused by a combination of genetics and levels of androgens, a type of sex hormone.
 The main “culprit” of male pattern baldness (including a receding hairline) is dihydrotestosterone, a byproduct of testosterone that “shrinks hair follicles of those who are genetically predisposed,” Kobren says.